hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 ---
-title: SQL Introduction
+title: Hazelcast Jet SQL
 description: Introduction to Hazelcast Jet SQL features.
 ---

-The Hazelcast Jet SQL service executes distributed SQL statements over Hazelcast IMaps and external data sets.

-It allows you to create a Jet processing job using the familiar SQL language.
+Hazelcast Jet allows you to create a Jet processing job using the familiar SQL language.
+It can execute distributed SQL statements over Hazelcast IMaps and external data sets.

 **Note:** _The service is in beta state.
 Behavior and API might change in future releases.
 Binary compatibility is not guaranteed between minor